Summer Trip Idea: Discover Japan’s Fossa Magna in Niigata

 What is Fossa Magna?

-At Fossa Magna, two entirely different geological eras collide.
-Usually, such geological boundaries are hidden underground, but in Itoigawa’s Omachi district, they are exposed and accessible.
+Usually, such geological boundaries are hidden deep underground, but in Itoigawa’s Omachi district, they are exposed and accessible.

 Visiting Fossa Magna Park: A Family-Friendly Fault-Viewing Hike